FuelLabs/fuel-indexer/docs/README.md

 ### 2.2 Setup a Database and Start the Indexer Service

-To quickly setup and bootstrap the PostgreSQL database that we'll need, we'll use `forc-index` and its `forc-postgres` sub-plugin, which was also installed wtih `fuelup`.
+To quickly setup and bootstrap the PostgreSQL database that we'll need, we'll use `forc index` and its `forc index postgres` subcommand.

 We can quickly create a bootstrapped database and start the Fuel indexer service by running the following command: